Need a fitness marketing strategy that really packs a punch?

-For the more advanced, offer workout overviews that incorporate more creative, complex movements like supersets, drop sets, tempo changes, etc.
+For the more advanced, consider fitness marketing that offers workout overviews that incorporate more creative, complex movements like supersets, drop sets, tempo changes, etc.

 Same can be said for almost fitness type, whether it’s Yoga or Pilates studio or a Crossfit Workout of the Day library.

 Having free resources like this is an excellent way to provide value to your member base and entice new prospects.
 You’ll be able to show off your expertise (and your trainers, premises, etc.) and they’ll get an invaluable resource to take with them when they do visit your premise.

 You’ll also make your local gym marketing agency green with envy.

 You’re not selling, you’re providing value, and you can bet people will respond to that.

 Another aspect of video you should be considering is live video.

 Live is quickly becoming the way to do video, and 80% of consumers would rather watch a live video from a brand than read a blog.